-Section 1 Purpose of Committees.
-The Board of Commissioners has determined that the committee structure may in many situations be the most efficient and productive way for the Commissioners to carry out their responsibilities.
-The primary responsibilities of all committees shall be suggesting policy, reviewing and investigating

-Commission matters, and making recommendations to the Board of Commissioners.
+Purpose of Committees.
+The Board of Commissioners has Section 1. determined that the committee structure may in many situations be the most efficient and productive way for the Commissioners to carry out their responsibilities. primary responsibilities of all committees shall be suggesting policy, reviewing and recommendations investigating Commission matters, and making the Commission.
+Board of Commissioners.
 The committee structure is established so that more thought and time may be given to Commission matters by delegating review and investigative functions to a portion of its members.
 Committees, therefore, are not legislative bodies but reviewing and investigative bodies; committee actions shall constitute only suggestions or recommendations to the Board of Commissioners rather than instructions to either the Board of Commissioners or Administrative Staff.

+Section 2.
 Committees.
-The Commission has established an Administration Section 2 Committee which is responsible for reviewing and investigating, and suggesting policy and making recommendations concerning, organizational matters, purchase of service agreements and internal affairs of the Commission, including personnel and legal affairs: an Engineering and Construction Committee which is responsible for reviewing and investigating, and suggesting policy and making recommendations concerning, the design, construction, operation and improvement of Commission facilities; and a Finance Committee which is responsible for supervising the Administrative Staff's handling of, reviewing and investigating, and suggesting policy and making recommendations concerning, the Commission's financial affairs and budgeting.
+The Commission may establish such standing of special committees as it may deem necessary, which committees may include, but need not be limited to, an Administration Committee, an Engineering and Construction Committee, and a Finance Committee.
+The Commission has established an Administration Committee which is responsible for reviewing and investigating, and suggesting policy and making recommendations concerning, organizational matters, purchase of service agreements and internal affairs of the Commission, including personnel and legal affairs; an Engineering and Construction Committee which is responsible for reviewing and investigating, and suggesting policy and making recommendations concerning, the design, construction, operation and improvement of Commission facilities; and a Finance Committee which is responsible for supervising the Administrative Staff's handling of, reviewing and investigating, and suggesting policy and making recommendations concerning, the Commission's financial affairs and budgeting.
 The Commission may establish other standing or special committees as it may deem necessary, the duties of which shall be those specified at the time such other standing or special committee is established.
 The Chairman shall appoint all committees and committee chairmen with the advice and consent of the other Commissioners.
-Committee members may participate, in whole or in part, in regular, special and emergency committee meetings by audio or video conference, and shall be counted for purposes of voting for so long as they participate and vote, subject to the same terms and conditions as are set forth in Section 1 of Article VI above for regular meetings, or Section 3 of Article VI above for special meetings, or Section 5 of Article VI above for emergency meetings of the Board of Commissioners, as the case may be.
+The duties of each committee shall be those duties specified at the time the committees are established and may be modified from time to time.
+Committee members may participate, in whole or in part, in regular, special, and emergency committee meetings by audio or video conference, and shall be counted for purposes of voting for so long as they participate and vote, subject to the same terms and conditions as are set forth in Section 1 of Article VI above for regular meetings, or Section 3 of Article VI above for special meetings, or Section 5 of Article VI above for emergency meetings of the Board of Commissioners, as the case may be.
 The Commission may consolidate, abolish or change the duties of any one or more of its committees so long as at all times required by the Act there exists a Finance Committee performing those duties prescribed by law, including conducting monthly meetings to supervise the handling of financial matters and budgeting by Administrative Staff.